Author: Josh Robertson 👨💻

-When you hear the phrase 'trophy hunter' your brain might instinctively go to Hugh Hefner.
-But cast aside those thoughts for now to focus on the sport in which people pay money to hunt an animal, and take a part of that animal (usually the head) as a trophy of their hunt.
-As you can imagine, people have very strong beliefs about this topic.
+Trophy hunting is the marmite of conservation issues — it divides opinions worldwide.
+It's a 'sport' in which people pay money to hunt an animal and take a part of that animal (usually the head) as a trophy of their hunt.
+As you can imagine, people have very strong beliefs about this.
 One camp argue that trophy hunting has conservation benefits, whilst the other say it's simply a cruel practice that should be stopped.
-The debate has been going on for decades - what do you think?
+The debate has been going on for decades — what do you think?
 This guy below looks far too smug for me to condone his actions, but please read on before you make up your mind.

 📸 Lord Mountbatten

 The issue has recently been a hot topic in the news after US dentist Walter Palmer illegally killed Cecil the lion in July 2015.
 There was global outrage and death threats flying here there and everywhere on social media.
 Cecil had been collared and studied by Oxford University's Wildlife Conservation Research Unit (WildCRU) since 2008, and was a well-known character in Zimbabwe.
 The publics outrage was well founded, Cecil was baited outside of Hwange National Park into a farm (although this farm lay in Cecil's normal home range), the professional hunter hired by Dr Palmer had no permit to shoot a lion making it illegal, and Cecil was an iconic lion… I mean imagine if Simba was shot by a hunter?